Elasmotherium: Taxonomy

-The genus name derives from Ancient Greek ἔλασμα (élasma), meaning "metal plate", with the intended meaning "lamina", in reference to the laminated folding of the tooth enamel; and θηρίον (theríon), meaning "beast" and the species name sibericum is probably a reference to the predominantly Siberian origin of Princess Dashkova's collection.
+The genus name derives from Ancient Greek ἔλασμα (élasma), meaning "metal plate", with the intended meaning "lamina", in reference to the laminated folding of the tooth enamel; and θηρίον (theríon), meaning "beast" and the species name sibiricum is probably a reference to the predominantly Siberian origin of Princess Dashkova's collection.
 However, the specimen's exact origins are unknown.
 The specimen narrowly escaped destruction by being evacuated to Nizhny Novgorod during the French invasion of Russia in 1812, when most of the rest of Dashkova's collection was destroyed.
 The specimen was transferred to the Palaeontological Institute of the Academy of Sciences of the USSR (now the Russian Academy of Sciences) in Moscow during the mid-20th century.

 Due to the initially limited known remains and the unique morphology of Elasmotherium, for much of the 19th century its affinities to other mammals were the subject of considerable speculation.
-Fischer suggested in his original description that Elasmotherium was a "pachyderm which finds a place between elephants and rhinoceroses", while others such as Georges Cuvier in 1817, Anselme Gaëtan Desmarest in 1820, and Richard Owen in 1845 saw it as a "missing link" between rhinoceroses and horses, Henri Marie Ducrotay de Blainville in publications from 1839-1864 suggested that it was an "edentate", and Henri Milne-Edwards in 1868 proposed that it was an aquatic, possibly even marine mammal.
-Johann Jakob Kaup in 1840-41 was the first author to recognise that Elasmotherium was a rhinoceros, a view followed by Charles Lucien Bonaparte in 1845, who created the group Elasmotheriina to house it.
+Fischer suggested in his original description that Elasmotherium was a "pachyderm which finds a place between elephants and rhinoceroses", while others such as Georges Cuvier in 1817, Anselme Gaëtan Desmarest in 1820, and Richard Owen in 1845 saw it as a "missing link" between rhinoceroses and horses, Henri Marie Ducrotay de Blainville in publications from 1839 to 1864 suggested that it was an "edentate", and Henri Milne-Edwards in 1868 proposed that it was an aquatic, possibly even marine mammal.
+Johann Jakob Kaup in 1840–41 was the first author to recognise that Elasmotherium was a rhinoceros, a view followed by Charles Lucien Bonaparte in 1845, who created the group Elasmotheriina to house it.
 Other authors supporting Elasmotherium as a rhinoceros include George Louis Duvernoy in 1852, who in 1855 erroneously assigned a partial skull correctly attributed to Elasmotherium by Kaup to the new genus and species Stereoceros galli.
-In 1877, Johann Friedrich von Brandt described the first complete skull of Elasmotherium sibiricum, which put to rest the debate about its affinities and demonstrated unequivocally that Elasmotherium was a rhinoceros.^{24-25} In 1916, a new genus, Enigmatherium and species E. stavropolitanum were named by Pavlova based on a single tooth found in the Northern Caucasus.
+In 1877, Johann Friedrich von Brandt described the first complete skull of Elasmotherium sibiricum, which put to rest the debate about its affinities and demonstrated unequivocally that Elasmotherium was a rhinoceros.^{24–25} In 1916, a new genus, Enigmatherium and species E. stavropolitanum were named by Pavlova based on a single tooth found in the Northern Caucasus.
 This species was later recognised as a synonym of E. fischeri, named by Desmarest in 1820, which itself is now considered a synonym of the type species E. sibiricum.